moreishi/linkedinapp/README.md

 This is a simple application for linkedIn API.
 What it does it to login using LinkedIn credentials and diplays the employment history.

-	Technologies used are the following:
+	Technologies used
 	* NodeJS
 	* Express
 	* HTML/CSS/JavaScript

-	Additional NPM Packages used
+	NPM Packages used
 	* jsonwebtoken
 	* request
 	* cheerio